BryanMelvison/BigTwoGUI/README.md

 BigTwo is a game popular in East Asian countries.
 This implementation follows the following rules:

-• A standard 52 card pack is used. \n
+• A standard 52 card pack is used.

 • The order of ranks from high to low is 2, A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3.
 • The order of suits from high to low is Spades, Hearts, Clubs, Diamonds.
 • There are always four players in a game.